ontola/active_response/README.md

 The gem is not yet tested, but is used in our apps which have broad test coverage.
 Tests for this gem will be written later.

-Everything related to RDF and JSON_API will likely be extracted to a separate gem eventually.

 ## The concept
 ActiveResponse separates a controller action in two concepts: the execution and the responder.